nightmode/feri/docs/advanced/api/watch.md

 Stop watching the source and/or destination folders.
 Optionally stop the extensions server.

 ```
 @param  {Boolean}  [stopSource]     Optional and defaults to true.
 If true, stop watching the source folder.
 @param  {Boolean}  [stopDest]       Optional and defaults to true.
 If true, stop watching the destination folder.
-@param  {Boolean}  [stopExtensions]  Optional and defaults to true.
-If true, stop the extensions server.
+@param  {Boolean}  [stopExtension]  Optional and defaults to true.
+If true, stop the extension server.
 ```

 ## watch.updateExtensionServer